hashicorp/terraform-azurerm-terraform-enterprise/examples/standalone_airgap/README.md

   - The airgap package is on a filepath defined by `var.tfe_license_bootstrap_airgap_package_path`.
   - The extracted Replicated package from https://install.terraform.io/airgap/latest.tar.gz is at `/tmp/replicated/replicated.tar.gz`.
 - A DNS zone
-- Valid managed SSL certificate to use with load balancer:
-  - An Azure Key Vault in which the following are stored:
-    - TFE CA certificate (certificate)
-    - Key Vault secret which contains the Base64 encoded version of a PEM encoded public certificate for the Virtual Machine Scale Set
-    - Key Vault secret which contains the Base64 encoded version of a PEM encoded private key for the Virtual Machine Scale Set.

 ## How to Use This Module